Nikita0605/taskflow-docs/README.md

 ---

-## Product and Technical Teams
+# Design Documentation

-If you need to understand how TaskFlow features are designed and connected, use the **Design Documentation**.
+The Design Documentation explains the concepts and models that define TaskFlow.

-The Design Documentation explains product concepts, system models, workflows, permissions, automation, integrations, and application behavior.
+It covers product entities, work items, workflows, permissions, automation, integrations, and other system behaviors.

 Start here: